nhufinney/Latin_Numberals_JS/README.md

-# Latin Numberals
+# Roman Numberals
 ## by Nhu Finney
 ### Date: March 24, 2015
 #### Description
 This is one of classworks I have done on my own by JavaScripts.
-It lets a user input a number from 1 to 3,999 then translates the number into Latin Numberals.
+It lets a user input a number from 1 to 3,999 then converts the number into Roman Numberals.

 #### Setup instructions
 1. Clone this git repository https://github.com/nhufinney/Latin_Numberals_JS.git